application-research/estuary-docs/documentation/what-is-estuary.md

 - Automated Filecoin retrieval if the CID is no longer pinned.
 - Bandwidth tracking.
 - Miner logs and performance tracking.
-- Deal lookup by ID.
+- Deal lookup by ID and CID.

 Not enough?
 Read the [source code](https://github.com/application-research/estuary/blob/master/main.go).